The leader of the left-wing Syriza party, Alexis Tsipras

 "Our victory is, at the same time, it's a victory for all the people of Europe that are fighting against austerity that's ruining the common European future," he said.

-But it's unclear how its plans to renegotiate the bailout would play out.
+But it's unclear how Syriza's plans to renegotiate the bailout would play out.